scanabc/open/README.md

 # Ääkköset Open

-Ääkköset has Open doors every Tuesday 12:00 onwards in [Kielo](http://kielo.com/) premises.
+Ääkköset has Open doors every Tuesday 12:00 onwards in the [Kielo](http://kielo.com/) premises.
 Sometimes we join forces and arrange events together with Kielo.

 Follow us: